 Other key assumptions for the value in use calculations relate to the estimation of cash inflows/ outflows which include budgeted sales and gross profit margin, such estimation is based on these units' past performance and the management's expectations for the market development.

-As a result, impairment losses have been recognised during the year ended 31 December 2020 of approximately HK\$3,218,000 for retail CGU (2019: HK\$5,266,000 for retail CGU and HK\$4,714,000 for wholesale CGU), in relation to the wine business - retail CGU and the wine business - wholesale CGU respectively.
-No other write-down of the assets of wine business - Vineyard CGU segment is considered necessary.
+As a result, impairment losses have been recognised during the year ended 31 December 2021 of approximately HK\$23,979,000 and 768,000 for wholesale and Vineyard CGU respectively (2020: HK\$3,218,000 for retail CGU).